5 Best Fort William Pubs | A Highlands Drinks Guide

 Location: Cameron Square, Fort William PH33 6AJ

-The bar inside the Highland Cinema is the perfect spot for a date or drinks with friends.
+The bar inside the Highland Cinema is the perfect spot for a date or a night out with friends.

-One of my favourite Fort William pubs, inside is inspired by a Highland bothy and it’s such a cosy space with long tables, a wood burning stove, and old movies on the overhead projector.
+One of my favourite Fort William pubs, the interior is inspired by a Highland bothy, and it’s a cosy space with long tables, a wood-burning stove, and old local movies projected onto the overhead projector.

-The speciality at Highland Cinema is locally produced drinks, with a range of beers and premium gins from the West Coast of Scotland.
-But if that doesn’t tempt you, there’s plenty of other options, including an extensive cocktail menu.
+The speciality at Highland Cinema is locally produced drinks, with a range of beers, including my favourite Glen Spean, and premium gins from Lochaber and the nearby islands.
+But if that doesn’t tempt you, there are plenty of other options, including an extensive cocktail menu.

 It’s also one of the best places to eat in Fort William, with sharing platters, pizzas, and nachos, so come here hungry.